kullenen/ssh-tunnel-systemd-unit/README.md

 1. Create the RSA Key Pair

-       If there isn't public ssh key in ~/.ssh/id_rsa then you need to create this one:
+    If there is no ssh public key in ~ / .ssh / id_rsa, you need to create it:

 		$ ssh-keygen -t rsa